lumeland/lume.land/docs/core/remote-files.md

 export default site;
 ```

-This indicates to Lume that if the file `styles.css` **doesn't exist locally**
+This indicates that if the file `styles.css` **doesn't exist locally**, the
-the remote URL must be used.
+remote URL must be used.
 Note that the file **won't be saved in the project
 folder**, but it's in memory.

 If you want to copy this file statically: